 We expect all students to attend all subject lessons, tutorials and RE lessons.
-Students, however, may leave College when they are free: they can also relax in the student cafeterias, use the open access library or one of the Study Centres that are located in Ball, Ward and E&K buildings.
+Students, however, may leave College when they do not have timetabled lessons: they can also relax in the student cafeterias, use the open access library or one of the Study Centres that are located in Ball, Ward and E&K buildings.
 Parents/carers should be mindful that students are given more independent time at sixth form college; students arrive to and leave College at different times depending on their timetables, students are able to leave site unchallenged and are not supervised at all times.